pogipop/cloudron/docs/references/selfhosting.md

 [bug report](https://git.cloudron.io/cloudron/box/issues) in that case.

 Optional arguments for installation:

+* `--domain` is the domain name in which apps are installed.
+Currently, only Second Level Domains are supported.
+For example, `example.com`, `example.co.uk`, `example.rocks` will work fine.
+Choosing a domain name at any other level like `cloudron.example.com` will not work.

 * `--tls-provider` is the name of the SSL/TLS certificate backend.
 Defaults to Let's encrypt.
 Specifying `fallback` will setup the Cloudron to use the fallback wildcard certificate.